Helene Schjerfbeck’s Long-Awaited Debut Arrives @ The Met

 Kristen Stewart’s The Chronology of Water is an audacious debut—a film about girlhood, the making of sexual identity, and the long work of recovering one’s voice.
 Adapted from Lidia Yuknavitch’s 2011 memoir, it follows a childhood warped by parental abuse, a sanctuary found in swimming, and finally her odyssey into becoming a writer.

 Stories of people finding their voices are familiar, as are tales of how art heals and can redeem suffering.
 The Chronology of Water contains both, but by being anchored to the ruthless specificity of Lidia’s life, it avoids falling into the cliched catharsis that such tales often deliver.
-Stewart cares about individual formation.
-She’s interested in how a self, particularly a female one, comes together inside an incessant, gendered environment of surveillance, and how desire takes shape within this structure.
+Stewart is interested in how a self, particularly a female one, comes together inside an incessant, gendered environment of surveillance, and how desire takes shape within this structure.

 The form of the movie is fragmented and disjointed, which Stewart carries over from the memoir.
 Early in the book, Yuknavitch writes: “I remember things in retinal flashes.
 Without order.
 Your life doesn't happen in any kind of order…It’s all a series of fragments and repetitions and pattern formations.”
 The movie similarly withholds chronology, jumping across periods of Lidia’s life without locating them in a linear timeframe.